Claims Paid Right the First Time

 After the reviewer agrees, Medical Copilot surfaces the documentation outcome as a suggested diagnosis, then writes only the approved clarification into the documentation workflow.

-Free-text procedures become reviewable CPT/HCPCS suggestions.
+Free-text services become reviewable CPT/HCPCS suggestions.

 Deliver a review package that is supportable and auditable.

-Clinical Documentation & Coding Intelligence at Every Critical Checkpoint
+Intervention at Every Critical Checkpoint

 AI-powered support from encounter capture through coding review and claim-ready handoff — not only after submission.

-Five Connected Agents, One Documentation-to-Coding Workflow
+Four Connected Agents, One Documentation-to-Coding Workflow

 Suggested Diagnosis Agent